Multi-level Governance and Energy Demand

 - Testing the robustness of the typology against emerging developments in the selected City Deal regions

 The project involves Professor Jan Webb and Mags Tingey (Heat and the City, Sociology) and Dr Dan van der Horst (GeoSciences).
-It is part of the Policy and Governance theme of the Centre for Research on Energy Demand Solutions.
+It is part of the Policy and Governance theme of the Centre for Research into Energy Demand Solutions.